carlosgimenes/Training-Duolingo/Frases.md

 He usually does a lot of work in France. = Ele normalmente faz muito trabalho na França.
 He usually has a cup of tea with breakfast.
-He wakes up and makes coffee at about 5 a.m. = Ele acorda e faz café cerca de 5 da manhã
+He wakes up and makes coffee at about 5 a.m. = Ele acorda e faz café cerca de 5 da manhã He work there for one week. = Ele trabalhou lá por uma semana.
 He's buying ice cream and bananas. = Ele está comprando sorvete e bananas.
 He's going out with a group of friends. = Ele está saindo com um grupo de amigos.
 He's not answering me.